 Stephen Harper has said that “I really think that Warren guy is on to something.”
 Bob Rae calls him “a stupid blogger.”
 Peter C. Newman, meanwhile, has said: “Warren Kinsella can have an effect on as many Canadians as The New York Times.”
 We cannot publish what the knuckle-dragging, mouth-breathing, red-necked blogosweird say about him.

 That last one contains exclusive interviews with Strummer, Joey Ramone, Sham 69, Eddie Vedder, the Buzzcocks, Joey Shithead, Blink 182, Stiff Little Fingers, Ian MacKaye, Bad Religion, Pennywise, and many, many swear words.
 If you buy more than five copies, Warren will come to your house and wash your car.
-The National Post called Fury’s Hour one of the best books of 2005, which was uncharacteristically nice of them.
-His book on strategic communications and stuff like that, is called The War Room (Dundurn, 2007).
-The Toronto Sun calls it a “must read.”
+The National Post called Fury’s Hour one of the best books of the year, which was uncharacteristically nice of them.
+Meanwhile, his book on strategic communications and stuff like that, is called The War Room (Dundurn, 2007).
+The Toronto Sun called it a “must read.”
 Nice.

-His latest, Fight The Right, was published in North America in 2012 by Random House.
+His book Fight The Right, was published in North America in 2012 by Random House.
 The Hill Times called “one of the best books of the year.”
 The Huffington Post said it is “absolutely on the money” and “well worth picking up.”
 Former Stephen Harper campaign manager Tom Flanagan said: “Get the book.”
 So get yours here!